 31. Spray Residue.
 The amount of spray residue present on fruit at harvest is governed by many factors.
-The relation of some of these factors is not well known, but it is certain that there is a definite relation between the amount of poisonous residue at harvest and the use of insecticides containing lead, arsenic and fluorine during mid- and late-summer.
+The relation of some of these factors is not well known, but it is certain that there is a definite relation between the amount of residue at harvest and the frequency of the use of lead arsenate or other arsenical during mid- and late-summer.
 The frequency and timing of such applications should be determined largely by the prevalence of codling moth.
 Growers, therefore, should study carefully the status of codling moth in their orchards and spray accordingly.

-There are many orchards in the state where it is possible, because of low population of codling moth, to control this insect with a small number of applications and with little or no danger of excessive residue.
+There are many orchards in the State where it is possible, because of low population of codling moth, to control this insect with a small number of applications and with little or no danger of excessive residue.
 In some districts, however, codling moth control is a serious problem and frequent and heavy applications during mid- and late-summer may be necessary.
 Growers are advised to spray to the extent that is necessary to give satisfactory control.
-This practice may make necessary the removal of the excessive residue which is likely to be present, but any effort to avoid excessive residue by limiting the use of effective materials in heavily infested orchards is likely to result in wormy apples.
+This practice may make necessary the removal of the excessive arsenical residue which is likely to be present, but any effort to avoid excessive residue by limiting the use of arsenicals in heavily infested orchards is likely to result in wormy apples.